 Climb and descend five mountains – Little Windbeam, Windbeam, Bear, Board, and Harrison – while enjoying views of the Wanaque and Monksville Reservoirs.

-Update 12/24/15 – Updated the description to move the start of the hike to the Stonetown Rec center.
-GPX and google map also updated.
+12/2015 – Updated the description to move the start of the hike to the Stonetown Rec center.
+GPX and Interactive Map also updated.

-Restrooms: There are many stores along Rt 511 – Dunkin Donuts, gas stations, Quik Chek etc. Stonetown Rec. center may have bathrooms but not visible from the lot.
+Rt 511 has gas stations, Quik Chek etc. Stonetown Rec. center may have bathrooms by the fields but unsure or when they are open.